LestatDuLac/LestatDuLac/README.md

 ***PEOPLE MENTION TIME***

 - THE PEOPLE !! ; i love yall sm my irl group
-- Elaine ; My gf , Shes so sweet but she pmooooo ily /lh
+- ANGEL : UGH OUR BELOVED BEST FRIEND WWE LOVELOVELOVE YOU
-- Sapphire / Chishiya; this is literally like my best frined like omg
+- Sapphire / Chishiya; this is literally like my best friend like omg
 - Tex; HHIHIHI this is like one of my online parents i love him smsmsm hiii
 ![](https://i.postimg.cc/j5sWB0cM/IMG-3769.png)